 “It is good for the future of cinema that Africa exists.”
 Born on January 23rd, 1945, in Colobane, a small town south-west of Dakar, Djibril Diop Mambéty remains one of the most recognized African filmmakers of his generation.

-After studying theater – he was a member of the Sorano National Theater in Dakar – at the age of only 17 he created the first Senegalese café-theater, wishing, perhaps, to highlight the art of his country.
+After studying theater, he was a member of the Sorano National Theater in Dakar.
+At the age of only 17 he created the first Senegalese café-theater, wishing, perhaps, to highlight the art of his country.
 Meanwhile he made his debut as an actor in the theater as well as in Senegalese and Italian films.
-He then goes on to shoot his first two short films, Contras’City (1969) and Badou Boy (1970).
+He then went on to shoot his first two short films, Contras’City (1969) and Badou Boy (1970).